danog/MadelineProto/docs/TD_docs/methods/addRecentSticker.md

 ---
 title: addRecentSticker
 description: Manually adds new sticker to the list of recently used stickers.
 New sticker is added to the beginning of the list.
-If the sticker is already in the list, at first it is removed from the list
+If the sticker is already in the list, at first it is removed from the list.
+Only stickers belonging to a sticker set can be added to the list
 ---
 ## Method: addRecentSticker
 [Back to methods index](index.md)